egor-demidov/libgran/Writerside/topics/Van-der-Waals-attraction.md

 Synopsis:

-Called by the [granular system](Granular-system.md) to compute the acceleration of particle i due to binary interactions with other particles
+Called by the [binary force container](Binary-force-container.md) to compute the acceleration of particle i due to its Van der Waals attraction to particle j

 Arguments: